 Because of differences in funding formulas for public charter schools vs many traditional public schools, Bullis Charter School experiences a Public Funding Gap of $5,600 per student for the most recent audited school year.
-During the 2019-20 school year, it will cost approximately $14,600 to educate each BCS student, comparable to that of Los Altos School District (LASD) elementary schools.
-As a public charter school BCS expects to receive approximately $9,300 per student (or 66% of expenditures) from public sources.
+During the 2019-20 school year, for example, it will cost approximately $14,600 to educate each BCS student, comparable to that of Los Altos School District (LASD) elementary schools.
+However, as a public charter school BCS expects to receive 67% of funding from public sources.
 In contrast, LASD expects to receive more than 95% of funding from public sources.